 In previous churn prediction studies multiple machine learning algorithms for prediction were tested out (for an overview see Verbeke et al., 2011).
 The two most widely used techniques are Logistic Regression (LR) and Decision Trees.
 An important feature of both of them is that they are relatively simple, and because of that the way they make predictions can be assessed by a qualified expert (Paruelo & Tomasel, 1997).
 However, these two methods often give sub-optimal results compared to more advanced and recent approaches like Neural Networks or Random Forests (Murthy, 1998; Oliveira, 2012).
 Moreover, this was shown not only in the case of churn prediction setting but also in more general benchmarks that used multiple datasets and comparison metrics (Caruana & Niculescu-Mizil, 2006).

-Recently, the XGBoost algorithm (Chen et al., 2015) has been gaining popularity in multiple prediction tasks.
+Recently, the Extreme Gradient Boosting (XGBoost) algorithm (Chen et al., 2015) has been gaining popularity in multiple prediction tasks.
 XGBoost’s main strengths are the ability to infer non-linear relationships from the data, and relative speed, which allows the researcher to try out multiple hyperparameters and decide on the best ones (Chen et al., 2015).
-Because of that, it is considered a go-to standard for machine learning challenges, and very often solutions based on it achieve the best results in various competitions and benchmarks (Nielsen, 2016).(hcho3 2020).
+Because of that, it is considered a go-to standard for machine learning challenges, and very often solutions based on it achieve the best results in various competitions and benchmarks (Nielsen, 2016)..
 In the context of churn prediction, XGBoost was used by Gregory (2018).
 It achieved superior performance compared to other techniques, specifically Logistic Regression and Random Forests.

 Variables used in previous churn prediction studies